Rottweiler dog breed information and advice

 Exercise

-They’re an active breed that loves swimming, running and playing fetch.
-You’ll need to walk your dog for at least an hour a day but ideally more.
+Rottweilers are an active breed that loves swimming, running and playing fetch.
+A Rottweiler’s exercise needs mean you’ll need to walk your dog for at least an hour a day but ideally more.
 Their love of exercise makes them excellent running buddies.

 Training